-As such, we implemented this policy to offer a safe and secure way to report possible security issues, and further increase the security of our services.
+As such, we implemented this policy to offer a safe and secure way to report possible security and privacy issues, and further increase the security of our services.
 Working together we can ensure that all the services we offer, all information in our systems, and our clients’ data, is as secure as possible.

 Do’s and Don’ts